ahandsomeChineseboy/inet/tutorials/queueing/doc/CompoundQueue.rst

 in a round-robin fashion; a priority scheduler pops packets from the first non-empty queue, thus the first queue has priority over the second.

+..
 In this step, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
 The packets are collected at random intervals by an active packet sink (ActivePacketSink).
 The source and the sink is connected by a compound priority queue (ExampleCompoundPriorityQueue) where packets are stored temporarily.
    This queue contains a classifier (:ned:`PacketClassifier`), two queues (:ned:`PacketQueue`), and a priorty scheduler (:ned:`PriorityScheduler`).

+In this step, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
+The source is connected to a compound priority queue (ExampleCompoundPriorityQueue) where packets are stored temporarily.
+Packets are collected at random intervals by an active packet sink (:ned:`ActivePacketSink`).

 .. figure:: media/CompoundQueue.png
    :width: 70%